DragonBox/u3d/README.md

 u3d install 5.6.0f3 --no-install
 ```

-* Install version 5.6.0f3 of Unity without downloading it:
+* Install version 5.6.0f3 of Unity without downloading it (requires you to have the file already downloaded):

 ```shell
 u3d install 5.6.0f3 --no-download